SmartLink set includes everything needed to setup wireless communication for video, telemetry and control. A standard set contains:

 Power up both ground module and air module.

-Ground module has status LEDs which allow to identify the current status of the system.
-Most important are RSSI LEDs:
+Ground module has status LEDs which allows it to identify the current status of the system.
+The most important LEDs are RSSI:

 ifconfig for MacOS / Linux or